Integrating onchain Stamp data

 Smart contract logic

-The Gitcoin Passport smart contracts build on top of EAS (Ethereum Attestation Service) (opens in a new tab), using Attestations as the foundational building blocks.
+The Passport XYZ smart contracts build on top of EAS (Ethereum Attestation Service) (opens in a new tab), using Attestations as the foundational building blocks.
 You can read the contract reference page for a primer on how the contracts work.

 The decoder